 - We just recently decorated lunch sacks with apple prints!

 - I love these apple suncatchers from Mom to 2 Posh Li’l Divas.

 - Or roll apples to make art from Preschool Daze!
 You know I love big art!

 - These newspaper apples are so fun and pretty from Frog Spot!

 - Paint an apple tree with wine corks!
 Love this from Plain Vanilla Mom.
 Of course, I already have a stash of wine corks, but it may give me a reason to enjoy a bottle over the weekend!

-As part of the weekly activities planner, I recently shared a fun week of back to school activities to do!
-For all week!
+As part of the weekly activities planner, I also recently shared a fun week of back to school activities to do!
+For the whole week!